openmas-ai/openmas/docs/reasoning_integration.md

 ### Communication in BDI Agents

-BDI agents can use the SimpleMAS `Communicator` to interact with other agents:
+BDI agents can use the OpenMAS `Communicator` to interact with other agents:

 ```python
 class CommunicativeBdiAgent(BdiAgent):